immanuel-peter/immanuel-peter/README.md

-# Immanuel Peter - Computer Science Student at the University of Chicago | Aspiring ML/AI Engineer
+# Immanuel Peter - CS Student at UChicago | Aspiring ML/AI Engineer

 ## About me
 - Freshman at the University of Chicago studying Computer Science (possibly also Physics)